Before passing on your smart device for reuse or recycling you need to permanently delete all personal and private data so that it can’t be retrieved.

 3. Destroy your data.

-4. Remove any SIM or Memory cards.
+4. If possible, remove any SIM or memory cards.

 For information about your specific device: